Morning (written by Brittany Pegg)

 To kick off the field course, we explored outcrops in the Twillingate islands.
 These outcrops represent oceanic arc and back-arc igneous activity during the early Ordovician.
 Tectonically, they are part of the Notre Dame subzone of the Dunnage Zone, which is separated from the Exploits subzone by the Red Indian Line, a major structure related to the closing of the lower Paleozoic Iapetus Ocean.

 The first stop visited was a hike up to the northernmost edge of Twillingate, at Sleepy Cove.
 Here, exposures of metamorphosed Cambrian mafic pillow lavas and bimodal volcanics from the Sleepy Cove group were seen along the edges of the cliffs.
-The majority of the rocks were metamorphosed to greenschist/amphibolite facies, and are locally mylonitic.
-The pillows are sheared, locally rich in amygdules infilled with calcite and chlorite, with abundant NE-trending faults.
-Rocks adjacent to the faults are locally carbonated with minor pyrite mineralization.
-These features however were nearly impossible to observe, as they could only be viewed up close to the cliff face.
+The majority of the rocks were metamorphosed to greenschist/amphibolite facies with mylonitic fabrics observed in some places.
+The pillows are amygdaloidal and infilled with calcite and chlorite.
+They are sheared and offset along abundant NE-trending faults.
+Rocks adjacent to the faults are infilled with carbonate, with minor pyrite mineralization.

 The second stop visited was Jenkins Cove, located just southeast of Sleepy Cove.
-Observed here is the Twillingate pluton, composed of trondhjemite and tonalite; the pluton overlays the pillows as seen in Stop 1 and is the lithology that is the most exposed across the Twillingate islands.
-The most notable feature at this stop was a large 30cm wide black lamprophyre dyke, containing numerous phenocrysts of biotite and strikes to the north.
-The lamprophyre is undeformed, unlike the Twillingate pluton, and is interpreted to represent the tensional environment related to the breakup of the North American Margin.
+The Twillingate pluton that crops out here is a trondhjemite and tonalite intrusion.
+The pluton intrudes the pillows seen in Stop 1 and is the lithology that is the most exposed across the Twillingate islands.

 The final stop visited in the morning was the Chanceport Fault, which is exposed just before the causeway leading to the Twillingate Islands.
-This fault is a 2km long thrust fault striking NE/SW.
-To the north of the fault is the Twillingate trondhjemite whereas the mudstone, graywacke and pillow lava with red chert of the overlying Chanceport Group are located south to the fault.
-The Chanceport Fault in this case is used interchangeably with the Red Indian Line.
+This fault is a 2 km-long thrust fault striking NE/SW.
+To the north of the fault is the Twillingate trondhjemite whereas the mudstone, graywacke, and pillow lavas with the red cherts of the overlying Chanceport Group are located south of the fault.
 The southernmost unit of the Chanceport Group is the only unit exposed at this locality; indicated by the presence of numerous pillow lavas as well as small exposures of jasper.
-Unlike the Twillingate pluton, the unit is well preserved and unmetamorphosed, as well as being very structurally complex.
+Unlike the Twillingate pluton, the unit is well-preserved and unmetamorphosed, as well as being very structurally complex.

 Afternoon (written by Jessie Kehew)